How The Opioid Epidemic Affects The Jewish Community

 Pressure to remain silent, or deny that you have a problem, can worsen a person’s substance use behaviors — and can prevent a person from asking for or seeking help.

-Barriers to seeking help for opioid abuse in the Jewish community can increase the risk of consequences associated with opioid abuse, including opioid overdose.
+Barriers to seeking help for opioid use disorder in the Jewish community can increase the risk of associated consequences, including opioid overdose.

 Opioid Overdose Risk